-Welcome to the complex and non-complex lifts module.

-Upon successful completion of this module you will be able to define complex and noncomplex lifts, identify complex lifts, and state complex lift requirements.
+Welcome Welcome to the Complex and Non-Complex Lifts module.
+Learning Objectives Learning Objectives Upon successful completion of this module, you will Upon successful completion of this module, you will be able to: be able to define complex and non-complex lifts, identify complex lifts, and state complex lift · Define the two types of lifts: requirements.
+Complex Non-Complex · Identify complex lifts · State the complex lift requirements